autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

    ![after-set-goal-pose](images/planning/parking/after-set-goal-pose.png)

-2. When the vehicle approaches the goal, it will change to the parking mode.
+2. When the vehicle approaches the goal, it will switch from lane driving mode to parking mode.
-3. After that, the vehicle will start driving backwards and park at the destination parking spot.
+3. After that, the vehicle will reverse into the destination parking spot.

    ![parking-maneuver](images/planning/parking/parking-maneuver.png)